manwar/theweeklychallenge/content/blog/docker-compose.md

 Just for fun, I am using the `docker compose` command in this post.

-Having said this will also work with `docker-compose` without any change.
+Having said, this will also work with `docker-compose` without any change.

 ## Difference between 'docker-compose' and 'docker compose'
 ***